revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 Regilius believes that Evangeline Stifka's actions may be rogue

-Sea Blooded Organisation have granted access to records of their own and in the Lad
+Sea Blooded Organisation have granted access to records of their own and in the Lady's Library.
+But not to trade-educated individuals.